chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_11-16_package_syntax.rst

 where ``'redhat', 'centos'`` will install |apache| using the ``httpd`` package and ``'ubuntu', 'debian'`` will install it using the ``apache2`` package

-The full syntax for all of the attributes that are available to the |resource package| resource is:
+The full syntax for all of the properties that are available to the |resource package| resource is:

 .. code-block:: ruby